kunalraykar30/GitOps/README.md

 While running the EKS makre sure the Access_key and Secret_key is updated in the code.
 Best pratice is to use the AWS_CLI and configure the credentils so the Credentails are not hard coded.
+Variables can be also be seperated instead of hard coding the values.

 cd 102_Jenkins_Deploy